tailhook/lithos/docs/container_config.rst

     You can use ``ki``, ``Mi`` and ``Gi`` units for memory accounting.
     See integer-units_.

+    .. versionchanged:: 0.14.0

+       Previously it only set ``memory.limit_in_bytes`` but now it also sets ``memory.memsw.limit_in_bytes`` if the latter exists (otherwise skipping silently).
+This helps to kill processes earlier instead of swapping out to disk.

 .. opt:: cpu-shares

     The number of CPU shares for the process.
 Default is ``1024`` which means